 The good news is that you can be eligible for more than one benefit period per year, but it can still get expensive if you aren’t careful.
 Below is the rundown on how benefits periods work for skilled nursing facilities.

-We’ll explain how you can get the most out of your Medicare benefits and what you need to do to protect yourself from exorbitant out-of-pocket costs.
+We’ll explain how you can get the most out of your Medicare benefits and what you must do to protect yourself from exorbitant out-of-pocket costs.

 You must get checked into a Medicare-qualified hospital and receive at least three days of qualifying medical care before checking into the SNF.
 You must receive an official medical discharge from your doctor that explicitly states that you need SNF care, and they must discharge you to a Medicare-certified SNF facility to file a claim.
 This is also known as the “3-day rule”